 Elizabeth is the Children's Hospital of Philadelphia Hospital Additive Manufacturing for Pediatrics (CHAMP) 3D Lab Team Lead.
 She has a Master’s degree in Mechanical Engineering and is currently pursuing a Doctorate in Bioengineering at the University of Pennsylvania, focused on the development of pediatric simulation phantoms.
 Elizabeth is also a member of CHOP's Innovation Ecosystem team and the Pennsylvania Pediatric Medical Device Consortium.

 Former Peer Mentors

 - John J. Burns III, BS, bioengineering MSE student at the University of Pennsylvania

 - Gregory Chingas, MS, biomechanics innovation engineer in residence, Hospital for Special Surgery

-- Divya Jain, MS, postdoc, Icahn School of Medicine at Mount Sinai
+- Divya Jain, PhD, postdoctoral fellow, Icahn School of Medicine at Mount Sinai

 - Kristen Scudder, MS, freight program manager, Delaware Valley Regional Planning Commission